andrasq/qlogger/README.md

 #### filterJson = require('qlogger/filters').JsonFilter.create( template [,opts] )

-`filterJson(message, level)` logs a stringified json bundle with fields "time", "level" and possibly "message" (unless explicitly disabled by setting them to `false`).  `time` is a millisecond timestamp, `level` is the name of the message loglevel.
+`filterJson(message, level)` converts to a stringified json bundle with fields "time", "level" and possibly "message" (unless explicitly disabled by setting them to `false`).  `time` is a millisecond timestamp, `level` is the name of the message loglevel.
 Other fields are copied from the message object being logged (unless not an